taqqisarra/CSCE155-C-Lab05/readme.md

 the user and the total number of passed/failed test cases is reported.

 Using this starter code as an example, add more test cases for the other functions.
-You should write at least 1 test case for *each* function you wrote.
-In total, your output should have at least 18 passing test cases.
+You should write *at least* 1 test case for *each* function you wrote.
+In total, your output should have at least 19 passing test cases.

 To compile this tester you can use the same make file and the following: